crazybiocomputing/mowgli/src/styles/README.md

+## 5. styles

-This folder containis all the drawing styles of mowgli
+This folder contains all the drawing styles of mowgli
 <ul>
 <li>Vectorial approaches (points, lines, triangles)</li>
   <ul>